seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 **Methodological insight.**

 The test was not about content, but structural brittleness under time.
-Even without reruns, the failure reproduced reliably—demonstrating how brittle reasoning under pressure leads to systemic oversight.
+Repetition confirmed the failure’s reliability—underscoring how structural brittleness under pressure can produce systemic oversight, even when surface logic appears sound.

 **Closing resonance.**